 PEEEPs projects tackle barriers to participation; give young people the tips, techniques and tools to develop their interests, talent and skills; and help them take ownership of and achieve their pathway into education, employment and enterprise.
 We offer personalised end-to-end support for all participants.

 Within the PEEEPs partnership Youth Focus: North East is offering Reducing the Skills Gap, a soft skills personal development programme designed to improve the skills and attitudes of young people towards employment.
 The programme addresses six key skills; communication, teamwork, commitment, professionalism, time management and confidence.
-Young people will also experience an interview before and after the course, which will highlight the improvement of their soft skills development.

 In 2016, Youth Focus: North East engaged with and supported 58 young people, six of which sustained either education or employment.
 Youth Focus: North East also support young people in sourcing specialised training such as forklift operation or asbestos removal to enable them to gain employment in specific sectors.